JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 ```shell
 docker exec -it turtlesim_cont bash
 ```
-Add the command below in the new terminal
+Add the command below in the new terminal:

 ```shell
 rosnode list
 ```

-Output:
+Output

 ```shell
 /rosout